MakarenaLabs/SmartLock-Documentation/markdown/boards/amd-kria-kv260/run-smartlock.md

 Before starting the execution, verify that the camera is correctly connected via USB port on the Kria&trade; board:

+1. Open a Terminal searching the application on the Ubuntu drawer or press `Ctrl+Alt+T`;
+2. Go to the SmartLock Core build directory with:

+        cd smartlock-core-onsemi/build

-1. Execute the tool with the command
+3. Execute the tool with the command

         ./take-a-pic.exe

    and place yourself in front of the camera.

-2. Follow the monitor tool instructions.
+4. Follow the monitor tool instructions.
 You will have to press the `c` key to take a pic, or the `q` button to quit.

-3. You should now see a new line on the terminal asking to insert the name of the file.
+5. You should now see a new line on the terminal asking to insert the name of the file.

-4. Please insert it _**without**_ the file extension (i.e. _guglielmo_, not _guglielmo.png_).
+6. Please insert it _**without**_ the file extension (i.e. _guglielmo_, not _guglielmo.png_).

 [//]: # (<div style="width: 100%; text-align: center">  )